adamharrison/nginx-xapian/README.md

 ## TL;DR

 Good SEO practices will also net you a better nginx-xapian experience!
 Just follow those, and you'll be fine.
-Not ready for production (or even debug, yet).
-Could potentially include one of the well-supported C++ templating enignes to provide an actual HTML page rather than JSON, but am unsure if I want to eventually do that.
-May simply take a CSS selector, a reference page, and render a `<ul>` into the page.
-Will see.
+Not ready for production, yet.

 ## License